Beconase Allergy and Hayfever (Beclometasone Dipropionate)

 Who Should Not Take Beconase Allergy and Hayfever

-Do not use if you are allergic to beclometasone dipropionate, any other corticosteroids, or any ingredients in this product.
+Do not use if you are allergic to beclometasone dipropionate or any other ingredients in this product.
 Not recommended for children under 12 years.
-Do not use after expiry date or if packaging is torn or tampered with.

 Medical Conditions to Discuss